cito-lito/C_Samples/README.md

 # C_Samples
-for more info read the readme file inside of every sample project
+for more info check the readme file inside of every sample project